-- Click the clone icon (i) in the tab title.
+- Click the clone icon () in the tab title.
 A new window opens.
 The contents of the original tab appear in the new window.
-The new window title is clone:<original tab title>. - 2.
+The new window title is clone: - 2.
 (Optional) Dock the new window as a tab.
-For more information, see "Floating, Moving, and Docking" on page 121.
+For more information, see "Floating, Moving, and Docking" on page 120.